 This is going to be fun.
 It’s not going to be Boring History like High School; rigid and terse.
 This is PG-13, even rated R. We want you to put the book down, and get out and enjoy the historic sites we have in Oregon.
 We will provide some background, some additional details to the story, some of the less revealed, even the ribald.
 But you are going to make the Core of the Discovery.

 Then one wet day, maybe you’ll go back to that dark bar, knock back a couple, and proudly (and loudly) proclaim, “Hey Oregon! *drinks* Have I got a story for You!”

 Who We Are

-Originally from Spokane, I came with my family in 1982 and settled in North Portland.
-I graduated from Lincoln High School.
-After walking the Earth like Caine for a decade and a half, I earned my BA (cum laude) in History from Portland State University with a minor in Judaic Studies.
-Currently, I am a graduate student at PSU in the Public History Program, and the recipient of the 2009-2010 Sara Glasgow Cogan Scholarship.
-With my wife and two children, I continue to live in North Portland.
-I do like Pina Coladas , and I LOVE getting caught in the rain.
+Originally from Spokane, Doug came with his family in 1982 and settled in North Portland.
+He graduated from Lincoln High School.
+After walking the Earth like Caine for a decade and a half, he earned his BA (cum laude) in History from Portland State University with a minor in Judaic Studies.
+Doug then completed his MA in History at PSU (Public History & History of Pacific NW).
+His thesis is titled “Charles A. Moose: Race, Community Policing, and Portland’s First African American Police Chief.”
+He is the recipient of the 2009-2010 Sara Glasgow Cogan Scholarship.

-Andy Lindberg (right) host, editor, producer of Kick Ass Oregon History podcast, website designer. firstname.lastname@example.org
+Andy Lindberg host, editor, producer of Kick Ass Oregon History podcast, website designer. firstname.lastname@example.org

 Born in Emmanuel Hospital in Portland, Andy is an actor, musician, designer, and mail order reverend.
 He is want to take jobs that require him to change his name.
 You can learn more about him at www.andylindberg.com